 André and Édouard Michelin did something that made competitors scratch their heads.
 They published a small red book: The Michelin Guide or Le guide rouge de Michelin in 1900.

-The tiny red book was packed with necessary information for hungry explorers.
-It included tips on how to change your tyre and where to re-fuel your car.
-At the end of the book, you could find lists of places to eat and suggestions for hotels.
+The tiny book was packed with necessary information for hungry explorers.
+It included tips on how to change your tire and where to re-fuel your car.
+At the end of the book, you even found lists of places to eat and suggestions for hotels.

 From free guide to premium product

-In the beginning, the Michelin Guide was distributed for free.
+In the beginning, the brothers distributed the Michelin Guide for free.
 It was a clever tactic to gain exposure, but the book got misused.
 One of the brothers discovered that some car workshops piled the guides on top of each other and used them as workbenches.

 A new star is born